message/iata/PM.md

 - the first vaccine dose of Janssen at least 28 days before arrival; or
 - the second vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna or Pfizer-BioNTech at least 7 days before arrival; or
 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Moderna or Pfizer-BioNTech at least 7 days before arrival and a proof of previous infection with COVID-19.
+Effective 12 September 2021, Israel and USA will be added to the list of orange countries.
 7. All passengers must have a completed sworn statement obtained at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>
 - This does not apply to deadheading crew.
 8. Passengers entering or transiting through France from orange and red list countries must present a completed Travel Certificate before boarding and to immigration upon arrival obtained at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>